Pala Empire: Badal Pillar Inscription

+Devapala is credited not only with the Digvijaya (conquest) of Aryavarta in the Badal inscription but also with the Digvijaya (conquest) of the whole of Bharatavarṣa (India) mentioned in his Monghyr Plates.
+According to Nitish K. Sengupta, the Badal Pillar inscription is highly exaggerated.
+However, Both Pramode Lal Paul and Ratikanta Tripathi assert that the statement, "the whole tract bounded by the Vindhyas and the Himalayas and by the eastern and western seas paid tribute to Devapala", was not merely a political exaggeration in the Badal inscription, but an actual fact.
+Moreover, Taranatha also credits Devapala for having subjugated the whole of Northern India from the Himalayas to the Vindhyan Mountains.
+Devapala's control over the east sea (Arabian Sea) can also be proved by the records of Devapala having "carried his arms as far as the Sindhu".
+Bindeshwari Prasad Sinha, an Indian archaeologist and historian states that some exaggerations are naturally present in praises like those found in the Badal Pillar inscription of Narayanapala, but it is equally unreasonable to dismiss the entire description of Devapala's conquests as mere bombast.
+In any case, the neighbouring Rashtrakutas and the Gurjara-Pratiharas were weak at the time and it would not be implausible to say that they were subdued by Devapala.

+Devapala's Territorial Succession

 His sons and grandson probably managed to keep the core area of the empire intact.
 However, the empire started disintegrating shortly after.
 Narayanapala lost control of Assam and Orissa.
 It was thought he also briefly lost control over Magadha and north Bengal, although it has now been debunked.
 Gopala III suffered serious reverses at the hands of the Chandra king, and ruled only from a part of northern Bengal.
 The Pala empire disintegrated into smaller kingdoms during the reign of Vigrahapala II.
 Mahipala recovered parts of Bengal, Bihar and up to Varansi.
 His successors lost east and south Bengal again.
 The last strong Pala ruler, Ramapala, gained control of Bengal, Bihar, Assam and parts of Orissa.
 By the time of Madanapala's death, the Pala kingdom was confined to parts of central and east Bihar along with northern Bengal.

 Administration

 The Pala rule was monarchial.
 The king was the centre of all power.
 Pala kings would adopt imperial titles like Parameshwara, Paramvattaraka, Maharajadhiraja.
-Pala kings appointed Prime Ministers.
+Pala kings appointed Prime Ministers known as Mahamantri.
 The Line of Garga served as the Prime Ministers of the Palas for 100 years.